 Our class-leading products are designed for the robust identification of the whole range of genomic variation, through CytoSure® array and NGS products and CytoCell® pre-natal and microdeletion fluorescence in-situ hybridization (FISH) probes.
 Custom product capabilities are also available.

-The CytoSure Constitutional NGS solution delivers CNV analysis down to single-exon level as well as loss of heterozygosity (LOH) and SNV and indel detection - all in a single assay.
+A targeted >700-gene panel, minimizing variants of uncertain significance (VUS) detection, and delivering CNV analysis down to single-exon level and loss of heterozygosity (LOH) as well as SNV and indel detection, all in a single assay.
 The figure (above) shows a 3.98Mb deletion on chromosome 6.
+The B allele plot (Panel 1) and the CNV ratio result (Panel II) are both shown.

 View ProductThe TUPLE1 probe is 113kb, labeled in red, and covers most of the TUPLE1 (HIRA) gene.
 The N85A3 (44kb) probe, labeled in green, is located within 22q13.3 and covers the telomeric end of the SHANK3 gene, allowing for identification of the most distal 22q13.3 deletions.
 The two unique sequences provide control probes for each other and allow identification of chromosome 22.